 Finally, you might need to pay for lost wages.
 It’s possible your injury will make you unable to do the job you previously did, or perhaps make it so you can’t work at all.
 Your loss of earning power will need to be compensated so you can support yourself and your family.

 How to Get Compensated

 There are two main ways people are compensated for their brain injuries.
 The first is through an insurance claim.
 If you accept the insurance company’s offer, you generally can’t bring a lawsuit against the responsible party, which would be your second option.
 If you choose to file a lawsuit, you might have a better chance at a larger settlement.
 Your lawyer can also work with you to ensure you are asking for the right damages, which could include future expenses that you might not realize you can ask for on your own.

 Hiring a Lawyer

 Brain injuries can be debilitating, but you don’t have to pay the price on your own.
-Contact a brain injury lawyer, like a brain injury attorney in Houston, TX, to learn more about the expenses associated with TBI, as well as how you can get compensated.
+Contact a brain injury lawyer, to learn more about the expenses associated with TBI, as well as how you can get compensated.